sherms77/Portfolio-page/README.md

 Link to project: https://codepen.io/sherman-bernard/full/YzVwamy

 # Notes
-HTML and CSS files in 'page' folder.
+- HTML and CSS files in 'page' folder.
+- Boilerplate code not used. codepen auto adds it.

 # Timeline
 - Started: 6 July 2021
-- Finished: TBC
+- Finished: 13 July 2021